In my day, even if your parents didn’t explicitly teach you about personal finance, money lessons were inherent to life:

 Pay this money weekly, in cash.

-Spend, save and give
+2. Create spend, save and give jars

 Buy clear jars (so they can see their stash grow), and label them: Spend.
 Save.
 Give.